We may earn a commission when you click on the affiliate links in this post.

 Instructions

 - Lay out all ingredients.
-Spread mayonnaise on bread slices and layer one slice with sliced turkey, Swiss cheese, lettuce, tomato, salt and pepper, and any other additional toppings.
+Spread mayonnaise on bread slices and layer 1-2 slices of cheese over the mayo (you want to cover the whole slice of bread with cheese so you may need to do 2 slices and overlap).
+Add sliced turkey, cheese, lettuce, tomato, salt and pepper, and any other additional toppings.

-- Top sandwich with remaining bread slice, cut into halves, and serve.
+- Top sandwich with remaining cheese and bread slice, cut into halves, and serve.
 See above for more variation ideas.

 Pretty hot chic sandwich is better.